zed-extensions/java/README.md

 ### `classpath`

-You can also configure the class PATH that JDTLS will use like so:
+You can also configure the class path that JDTLS will use like so:

 ```json
 {